 \subsection{Minimax Excess Risk Lower Bound}

-To assess the optimality of the proposed post-processing algorithm and the corresponding excess risk upper bounds, we establish the minimax lower bounds for the excess risks in this subsection.
-At first, we define the parameter space under consideration as follows.
+To assess the optimality of our post-processing algorithm and its excess risk upper bounds, we establish the minimax lower bounds for excess risk in this subsection.
+We begin by defining the parameter space under consideration.